UCSC-MedBook/MedBook-Wrangler/README.md

 ## Testing

-Testing for Wrangler requires the users created in the code block below.
+Testing for Wrangler requires the following code to be run.

 ```javascript
 Accounts.createUser({